 Data Sharing Requirements

-Access to Research Data, and to data related to Research but not yet incorporated in a peer-reviewed publication may be granted to other individuals (i.e. those working on the project as well as others) by the Principal Investigator only, as they are responsible for the data management and stewardship.
-The Principal Investigator is responsible for informing all data recipients of any limitations or restrictions on the use or dissemination of the data.
-Recipients are subject to all applicable policies and procedures, state and federal laws, and contractual obligations relevant to the data that they are provided from the Principal Investigator.
-The sharing of Research Data with external collaborators or researchers as part of the normal scientific or scholarly process of conducting research, may require other agreements, such as the Data Use Agreement for protected information or Material Transfer Agreements to protect intellectual property rights.
+Access to research data, and to data related to research but not yet incorporated in a peer-reviewed publication, may be granted to other individuals (i.e., those working on the project as well as others) by the Principal Investigator only, as they are responsible for the data management and stewardship.
+The PI is responsible for informing all data recipients of any limitations or restrictions on the use or dissemination of the data.
+Recipients are subject to all applicable policies and procedures, state and federal laws, and contractual obligations relevant to the data that they are provided from the PI.
+The sharing of research data with external collaborators or researchers as part of the normal scientific or scholarly process of conducting research may require other agreements, such as the data use agreement for protected information or material transfer agreements to protect intellectual property rights.

-In addition to the sharing of Research Data that supports published research results, Michigan Tech also engages in sharing of Research Data in the context of ongoing research collaboration.
+In addition to the sharing of research data that supports published research results, Michigan Tech also engages in sharing of research data in the context of ongoing research collaboration.
 Such collaborations may be facilitated through the use of public or controlled data repositories.
-The Principal Investigator shall exercise caution when publishing data to repositories to ensure that no data that is under contractual, regulatory or policy restrictions, or are released to a repository or system that does not provide adequate security, as required under Michigan Tech’s Policy 1.09-Information Security Compliance.
+The PI shall exercise caution when publishing data to repositories to:

 Retention of Data

 Research data must be retained in accordance with 2 CFR 200.333 for federally funded research (i.e., a minimum of three years after the submission of the final expenditure report in most cases) or, for non-federally funded research, for a minimum of three years after the completion of the research project under which it was gathered.
 Longer retention of data may be required under additional circumstances, such as but not limited to the following: